Banner Image Source Original image held by the Harvard-Yenching Library

 Use of Chinese, Japanese, and Korean Characters

-• The preferred Chinese font is PMingLiU, Japanese MS Mincho, Korean Batang (for hangul and hancha).
-Note that most other Korean fonts show as blank boxes after conversion to the PDF files used for the review process, so be sure to check that all Asian graphs appear correctly on your EM-generated PDF submission file.
+• In manuscripts, the preferred Chinese font is PMingLiU; Japanese, MS Mincho; Korean, Batang (for hangul and hancha).
+Note that most other Korean fonts show as blank boxes after conversion to the PDF files used for the review process, so be sure to check to be sure that all Asian graphs appear correctly on your EM-generated PDF submission file.
 If any text is unreadable during our technical check, we will return the manuscript to the author for correction prior to any review.

 • HJAS does not provide separate glossaries.
 Characters or graphs should appear in the body of the text, following the appropriate romanization.
 Authors may use simplified or traditional characters as they prefer, maintaining consistency throughout the main text, tables, and figure captions.
 In the notes, however, use simplified or traditional characters for a citation based on the usage in the original source.
 Note that Korean (but not Chinese) uses spaces between graphs to distinguish words.